mlhartme/stool/main/documentation.md

 Startup is refused if your stage is expired.
 In this case, use `stool config expire=`*newdate* to configure a new `expire` date.

-Startup is also refused if your stage quota is exceeded.
+Startup is also refused if the disk quota exceeded.
 In this case, delete some unused files, try `stool cleanup` or `stool config quota=`*n*.

 `-debug` and `-suspend` enable the debugger.
-The difference is that `-suspend` waits for the debugger to connect before starting any application code.
+The difference is that `-suspend` waits for the debugger to connect before running any application code.

 Use the `-tail` option to start tomcat and get `catalina.out` printed to the console.
 Press ctrl-c to stop watching `catalina.out`, the application will continue to run.
 Alternatively, you can tail the current stage manually with `stool cd logs && tail -f catalina.out`

-`start` generates a Tomcat base directory *backstage*`/tomcat` if it does not yet exist.
+`start` generates a Tomcat base directory `$STAGE/.backstage/tomcat` if it does not yet exist.
 If it exists, only the server.xml is updated by taking server.xml.template and adding all apps to it.
 This allows for manual changes in the base directory. `start` deletes all files in Tomcat's `temp` directory.

 The Tomcat version is configurable with `stool config tomcat.version=`*version*.
-If you change it, you have to stop the stage, delete the *backstage*`/tomcat` directory and start the stage.
-The respective Tomcat will be downloaded automatically to the directory specified by the global
-`downloadCache` property (default is `$STOOL_HOME/downloads`).
-Alternatively, you can place customized Tomcats into this directory, provided they unpack to a directory that matches the base file name of the `tar.gz` file.
+If you change it, you have to stop the stage, delete the `$STAGE/.backstage/tomcat` directory and start the stage.
+The respective Tomcat will be downloaded automatically to the directory specified by the global `downloadCache` property (default is `$STOOL_HOME/downloads`).
+Alternatively, you can place customized Tomcats tar balls into this directory, provided they unpack to a directory that matches the base file name of the `tar.gz` file.

 Technically, Tomcat is started by the Java Service wrapper (http://wrapper.tanukisoftware.com/).
 You can configure the version of the wrapper with the `tomcat.service` property.

-If you want to re-generated all files generated by this command, use `stool cd backstage && rm -rf service ssl tomcat`.
+If you want to re-generated all files created by this command, use `stool cd backstage && rm -rf service ssl tomcat`.
 This is useful e.g. to get certificates regenerated.

 The environment of the started application is the environment specified by the `tomcat.env` property.
-In addtion, you get the `HOME` and `USER` variables of the current OS user.
+In addition, you get the `HOME` and `USER` variables of the current OS user.